es-clip/es-clip.github.io/draft.md

 In this work, we revisit evolutionary algorithms for computational creativity by proposing to combine modern evolution strategies (ES) algorithms with the drawing primitives of triangles inspired by the minimalism art style.
 Our proposed method offers considerable improvements in both quality and efficiency compared to traditional genetic algorithms and is comparable to gradient-based methods.
 Furthermore, we demonstrate that the ES algorithm could produce diverse, distinct geometric abstractions aligned with human interpretation of language and images.
+Our finds suggests that ES method produce very different and sometimes better results compared to gradient based methods, arguably due to the intrinsical behavior of the optimization mechanism.
+However it remains an open problem to understand how in general setting ES method compares with gradient methods.
+We expect future works investigate further into broader spectrum of art forms beyond the minimalist we explored in this work.

 Our dealing with evolutionary algorithms provides an insight into a different paradigm that can be applied to computational creativity.
 Widely adopted gradient-based methods are fine-tuned for specific domains, i.e., diff rendering for edges, parameterized shapes, or data-driven techniques for rendering better textures.
 Each of the applications requires tunes and tweaks that are domain-specific and are hard to transfer.